Maintenance of Certification Part IV

 - Stage C: Post-education case review (10 credits)

-When the post-education case review has been completed and the Project Completion form has been submitted in the R-SCAN portal, all project participants identified at the start of the project will receive an email with instructions on how to claim the 20 credits for the entire project and receive their CME certificate.
+When the post-education case review has been completed and the Project Completion form has been submitted in the R-SCAN portal, all project participants will receive an email with instructions on how to claim the 20 credits for the entire project and receive their CME certificate.

 ACR Disclosure Policy/Conflict of Interest